raul23/pyebooktools/docs/examples.rst

 `:information_source:`

-   * Since `output_folder_corrupt`_ was no provided, the corrupted file was just flagged as corrupt without moving it to another folder.
+   * Since `output_folder_corrupt`_ was no provided in the previous command-line, the corrupted file was just flagged as corrupt without moving it to another folder.
    * `Organize ebooks with output_folder_corrupt`_ shows you how to organize your ebooks by separating the corrupted ebooks from the good ones by providing the paths to folders that will receive these types of ebooks.